Yosemite National Park California, USA Travel Guide

 Your travel choices create a positive economic impact on the communities that support Yosemite National Park.

-Support local businesses in gateway towns.
-These communities rely on tourism for their livelihoods, and your spending supports their economic well-being.
+Support local businesses in the towns at the entrance.
+These local groups rely on tourism for their livelihoods, and your spending supports their economic well-being.

 Be aware of wildlife viewing ethics – never feed or approach wild animals.
 This is harmful to both the animals and of people safety.
-Do not remove natural or cultural artifacts from the park.
+Do not remove natural or heritage artifacts from the park.
 These actions are illegal and directly harm the park's resources.

 Maintain safe lengths and never feed animals.